barbazul/1kfa/mod_guide_gm.md

 After combat, the players may propose that their characters sift through the battlefield looking for valuables.
-Let the characters find whatever you think would be most fun, or something inspired by the Touchstone List, or ask them questions to figure out what boons or treasure were won from their adversaries.
+Let the characters find whatever you think would be most fun, or something inspired by the Touchstone List, or ask the players questions to figure out what boons or treasure were won from their adversaries.

 Sometimes nobody will have a concrete idea of what the loot was, and that's